keithnyc/daisywriter/readme.md

 Ctrl+S to save.
 Ctrl+Q to exit.

+Note: Make sure your terminal emulator is set to unicode.

 ### Work In Progress ###

 Daisy Writer is still in development and not really ready for prime time.